 Scottish Qualifications Authority

 Advanced Higher: AA, and Standard Higher: AAAAA including A in French

 Access to HE Diploma

 Access to HE Diploma in Humanities, Social Sciences, Law or History (or similar titles).
 The 45 graded Level 3 credits must include at least 30 credits at Distinction and 15 at Merit or above.
-Proven capacity for language learning is also required, usually through an A in a modern language A-level.
+Proven capacity for language learning is also required, usually through a B in A-level French.